nus-cs2103-AY1617S1/addressbook-level4/README.md

 <img src="docs/images/Ui.png" width="600"><br>

-* This is a desktop To Do list application.
-It has a GUI but most of the user interactions happen using a CLI (Command Line Interface).
+* This is a to do list desktop application called Schema.
+It has a GUI but most of the user interactions is through a CLI (Command Line Interface).
-* It is a Java sample application intended for students learning Software Engineering while using Java as the main programming language.
-* It is **written in OOP fashion**.
-It provides a **reasonably well-written** code example that is **significantly bigger** (around 6 KLoC)than what students usually write in beginner-level SE modules.
+* Schema is a powerful task manager that allow users to manage tasks anywhere and get things done.

 #### Site Map
 * [User Guide](docs/UserGuide.md)